What You Need to Know About Pilot Season 2020

 How to get cast during pilot season

 Ready to get on set as a Background Actor, Stand-In, or double on some exciting new shows?
-If you’re not registered with Central Casting, your first step is to complete our online registration process then make a reservation to visit your local office.
+If you’re not registered with Central Casting, your first step is to make a reservation to visit your local office.
 You can find more information on how to register in our article How to Become a Background Actor - Registration.

-If you’re already registered, make sure your profile and casting photo are up to date by coming to an Updates session.
+If you’re already registered, make sure your profile and casting photo are up to date.
 Your casting photo is one of the main tools Casting Directors use when casting their shows, so keeping your photo updated lets them know your look is current and you’re ready to work.
-Check our calendar to make a reservation for upcoming sessions.